rlaugier/nifits/io/readme.md

 Python OIFITS module
 ====================
+This module was forked from [github.com/pboley/oifits] to become the io module of nifits.

 This is a Python module for reading and writing OIFITS files.
 The only file you need is `oifits.py`; everything else is supplementary.